eadz/rack-u2f/README.md

 ## Usage

-Rack U2F has two components;

-A Rack app to register U2F devices
+Rack U2F has two components; A Rack app to register U2F devices and Rack Middleware to authenticate against registered U2F devices.
+When registration is enabled, you an add a u2f device through the `u2f_register_path`.

-and

-Rack middleware to authenticate against registered U2F devices
+For U2F to work, persistence of a counter is required, therefore a storage mechanism is needed.
+Right now, this gem supports [Redis](https://redis.io), using hashes, but active record support is also planned.

 In rails: